-This rare form of alcohol-induced psychosis involves mostly auditory hallucinations.
+- Alcoholic hallucinosis: This rare form of alcohol-induced psychosis involves mostly auditory hallucinations.
 These appear during or just after a period of heavy drinking, among people who have chronically struggled with AUD.
 There are also delusions and mood disturbances, as with other psychotic conditions.

 Alcoholic hallucinosis is more likely than DTs to become a chronic form of psychosis.
 A study on the condition found that, among those who had quit abusing alcohol, 13.5 percent still hallucinated after three years of abstinence.

 In general, this condition has a prevalence among people who chronically abuse alcohol of 0.6 percent to 0.7 percent, and it tends to resemble schizophrenia.
 Otherwise, there is little consensus on what the condition is, other than noting that it is distinct from DTs.

 - Wicke-Korsakoff syndrome (WKS): This is a complex condition that combines two types of mental health disorders associated with thiamine deficiency, which can be caused by alcohol abuse: Wernicke encephalopathy and Korsakoff syndrome.
 Unlike the two previous forms of alcohol-induced psychosis, WKS is caused by long-term brain damage due to loss of thiamine in the body, which may be associated with drinking a lot of alcohol.
 Typically, symptoms of Wernicke encephalopathy occur first, followed by symptoms of Korsakoff syndrome, but this is not always the case.